Dai (DAI) Hits Market Cap of $5.35 Billion

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Dai launched on November 18th, 2019.
+Dai was first traded on November 18th, 2019.
 Dai’s total supply is 5,347,888,596 tokens.
+Dai’s official message board is medium.com/@MakerDAO.
+Dai’s official Twitter account is @makerdao and its Facebook page is accessible here.
 Dai’s official website is makerdao.com.
 The Reddit community for Dai is /r/makerDAO and the currency’s Github account can be viewed here.
-The official message board for Dai is medium.com/@MakerDAO.
-Dai’s official Twitter account is @makerdao and its Facebook page is accessible here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Dai directly using US dollars.
-Investors seeking to trade Dai should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Dai using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Dai directly using US dollars.
+Investors seeking to acquire Dai should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dai using one of the exchanges listed above.

 Receive News & Updates for Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.